-Dave and his colleague Susan Clancy have worked together on Team Coaching engagements for a number of clients.
+Dave and his colleague Susan Clancy also work together on Team Coaching engagements for a number of clients.

-A former U.S. Army officer, Dave is a graduate of Bowdoin College in Brunswick, Maine.
-He earned his M.S. in Industrial Relations from the University of New Haven and has worked extensively in labor relations throughout his career.
+Dave is a graduate of Bowdoin College in Brunswick, Maine.
+He earned his M.S. in Industrial Relations from the University of New Haven.

 Debra Chaloux is a Leadership Coach and global Organization Development consultant who brings cross-cultural experience to her passion for the learning and growth of organizations and people.
 With over 30 years of business experience including work in retail, insurance, health care, manufacturing and the non-profit sector, Debra’s capabilities include organizational effectiveness, change management, leadership coaching and cultural awareness.